logicalclocks/rondb/storage/ndb/rest-server/README.md

 ldconfig
 ```

-Finally, you can run the unit tests by entering the [rest-api-server](/storage/ndb/rest-server/rest-api-server) directory and running `make test`.
+Finally, you can run the unit tests by entering the [rest-api-server](/storage/ndb/rest-server/rest-api-server) directory and running `make test RDRS_LIB_DIR=/root/rondb-bin/lib`.